American Nudist: Living Nude in the California Desert

 The desert winds are blowing hard in early May at De Anza Springs, in Jacumba, California, inland and just three miles shy of the Mexican border.

 The 600-acre property borders a 100,000-acre state park, and is surrounded by volcanic mountains and miles and miles of view.
 I packed light since it is a clothing optional resort.
 I needed to find out what nude living is like.
-Over the next five days, I met people who are devoted to nudist living from all over the west.
+Over the next five days, I met people who are devoted to nudist living from all over the west and who enjoy a day at nude beaches.

 I put what I brought with me in the hotel room bureau…it did not include more than some socks and toiletries.
 And a fleece jacket.
 And shoes…three pairs.
 Plus three big bottles of sunscreen.